 Middle aged men with chronic joint pain are one of the main groups of patients we see.
-Many of these men tell us that they use to take painkillers and anti-inflammatory medications after work or sport, now they say, they take them before work or sport as a pain preventative, yet, still take them after, thereby doubling their dosage.
+Many of these men tell us that they use to take painkillers and anti-inflammatory medications after activities that required physical exertion, now they say, they take them before exertion as a pain preventative,and take them after, thereby doubling their dosage.

 Treatment for degenerative joint disease is usually not a “magic bullet,” remedy.
 Treatment of degenerative joint disease usually requires a well thought out plan that goes beyond a single injection into the joint.
 Helping the middle aged man with chronic joint pain sometimes requires a very comprehensive treatment program that encompasses many different treatments that embrace a holistic, whole body approach.
 In this article we will examine the role of testosterone in joint healing.

 When a man comes into our office with complaints of fatigue, weakness, or a feeling of “non-wellness,” in addition to their joint pain, we will ask during a medical history, “what type of pain medications are you taking?”
 Most of the time they will report simple over-the-counter medications, in some patients, they will tell us that they regularly take something, “a little stronger,” that had been prescribed by their orthopedist.
 Sometimes, a patient will tell us that they have noticed a problem with sexual dysfunction that is seemingly related to the intake of more medications.When this was discussed with their orthopedist, they were told that “doctors are now learning that this common side-effect.”

 “Opioid-induced androgen (testosterone) deficiency is an underappreciated and underdiagnosed consequence of chronic opioid abuse.”

 In October 2018, two research studies were published which offered critical advice to doctors who prescribed painkillers and what type of side effects of the medication they may expect to see in their patients.

 The first study was published in the journal Sexual medicine reviews.(1)